 Signed for a single season in the T20 competition and playing just four games, Daren Sammy never really got to show the Trent Bridge faithful the class, skill and determination that made him such a significant player in West Indies cricket in the first quarter of the 21st Century – captaining them in all three formats.

 On making his ODI debut against Bangladesh in 2004, Sammy became the first person from the island of St Lucia to play international cricket.
-Three years later he made his Test debut against England, taking 7/66 which were the best bowling figures for a West Indian in his first Test since Alf Valentine in 1950.
+Three years later he made his Test debut against England, taking 7-66, the best bowling figures for a West Indian in his first Test since Alf Valentine in 1950.
 Sammy was appointed West Indies captain in October 2010.
 He scored his maiden Test century in May 2012 during a match against England.

 He remains the only player to captain two World T20 winning sides, in 2012 and 2016, after which the 15,000-seater Beauséjour Cricket Ground, on St Lucia was renamed the Daren Sammy National Cricket Stadium.